PART 1480 - ACQUISITIONS UNDER THE BUY INDIAN ACT

-(c) Justifications for use of other than full and open competition in accordance with this section must be approved in accordance with DIAR 1406.
-These approvals are required for a proposed contract, or for an out of scope modification to an existing contract.
+(c) Justifications for use of other than full and open competition in accordance with this section must be approved in accordance with DIAR part 1406.
+These approvals are required for a proposed contract or for an out of scope modification to an existing contract.

 1480.505 Debarment and suspension.

-Violation of the regulations in this part by an offeror or an awardee may be cause for debarment or suspension in accordance with FAR 9.406 and 9.407.
-IA must refer recommendations for debarment or suspension to the Director, Office of Acquisition and Property Management, Department of the Interior, in accordance with DIAR 1409.406 and 1409.407 through the IA Division of Acquisitions with the concurrence of the head of the contracting activity.
+A misrepresentation by an offeror of its status as an IEE, failure to notify the CO of any change in IEE status that would make the contractor ineligible as an IEE, or any violation of the regulations in this part by an offeror or an awardee may be cause for debarment or suspension in accordance with FAR 9.406 and 9.407 and DIAR 1409.406 and 1409.407.
+IA must refer recommendations for debarment or suspension to the Director, Office of Acquisition and Property Management, Department of the Interior, in accordance with DIAR 1409.406 and 1409.407, through the Head of the Contracting Activity.

 Subpart 1480.6 - Contract Requirements